 Recommended settings:

-Please note I have not tested the following!
+Please note I have not tested these settings, please let me know if they work!

 Net Connect: